 2. Big Sky Chapel

 The Big Sky Chapel is an interfaith religious center located in the Big Sky Meadow Village.
-The chapel building is stunning, featuring mountain views and a log construction that makes it feel part of the natural environment.
-The community sometimes hosts events at the chapel, so check out the events calendar to see what's going on during your visit.
+The chapel building is stunning, featuring mountain views and a log construction that makes it feel like part of the natural environment.
+The community sometimes hosts events at the chapel, so check out the events calendar to see what happens during your visit.

 There is no cost to stop by and see the Big Sky Chapel and enter for reflection.
 The congregation holds routine services and musical performances that can all be found on their calendar.